OUR SNOWBOARDING EXPERTS ARE IN STORE AWAITING YOUR QUESTIONS

 Glencoe “I love riding in the Glencoe resort, It`s just like a natural fun park with natural hits, drops and technical terrain to push yourself.
 Camping in Glen Etive and the lost valley is just stunning, with breathtaking walks and scrambles all around you.”

-Westfield White City’s resident Kiwi has been snowboarding for over 10 years.
+Westfield London’s resident Kiwi has been snowboarding for over 10 years.

 Learning at his local skifield, Mt.
 Hutt at 15, he progressed in the park before discovering the joys of backcountry riding.
 He prefers quality over quantity, and likes to ride smaller skifields with good terrain rather than bigger, busier resorts.